 I am of the opinion that it is only a matter of time before the United States’ Supreme Court weighs in on this issue and declares that bans on gay marriage are unconstitutional.
 I happen to agree with that position.
 The First Amendment of the U.S. Constitution reads (in part) that, “…Congress shall make no law respecting the establishment of religion or prohibiting the free exercise thereof.”
 This is a good thing.
 Humanity has proved again and again (and is presently doing so in some regimes today), that theocracy is a terrible thing, and that has been true wether it’s Christians or Muslims or any other religious adherents at the helm.
 Theocracy only works when everyone believes, thinks, interprets and acts exactly the same (which is to say that theocracy does not work and never has).

 So, when talking and listening to the present debate over gay marriage, everything that I have ever read from those who are opposed to it inevitably invoke religious books and teachings to fortify or “prove” their case.
 I don’t necessarily blame them for doing so.
 If these religious beliefs are the most precious and convicting things in their life, then why wouldn’t they be outspoken about them and vote for candidates and issues that best represent them?
 I do not bemoan their participation in the democratic process in the least.
 Nevertheless, all of the laws that Congress makes are subject to the U.S. Constitution.
 Given the First Amendment’s language about the establishment of religion, citing religious books, convictions and dogma to make the case for a law is completely inappropriate, and that remains true even if a majority of the population were to vote for it.
 This is also a good thing, and I ask Christians who disagree with me to consider a U.S. region whose population was overwhelmingly Islamic.
 Would the minority Christians accept a majority vote to impose Islamic prayer in schools, businesses and government offices?
 I am guessing the answer to that would be “no,” and they would indeed have a Constitutional right to fight it.
 So the question I have for my Christian brothers and sisters is: How is this unlike Christians who would force their religious convictions on non-Christians?
 It doesn’t seem to be any different at all to me.
 Such moves are unconstitutional and frankly, opposed to equal rights under the law.
-Bans on gay marriage may be appropriate for the Christian church, but not for the United States.
+Bans on gay marriage may be appropriate for certain, individual congregations within the Christian tradition, but not for the United States.

 Thanks for reading me,